starstalker9160/TCP-Chat-Room/README.md

 # TCP Chat Room

+## Description
-Chatting over the same network using the TCP protocol
+Allows chatting over a network on different devices using the TCP protocol

+## Requirements
+- socket
+- threading

+Both of these are included with python3